 A Sole Proprietor when filling out a business tax return has many advantages over an employee.
 He can directly take off his income business expenses.
 If he drives a car in his business, business miles can be directly taken off his mileage as an expense.
 If he goes on a business trip, that is a deductible expense.
 If he operates an office out of his home, that is a deductible expense.

 A Sole Proprietor who likes to keep his own books may do so.
 Quickbooks and other bookkeeping programs are quite good, and he can use them.
 If he does not like keeping his own books, he can hire a bookkeeper.
-Torchlight Tax also does bookkeeping.
+Torchlight Tax also does bookkeeping and tax preparation.
 As bad bookkeeping can prevent proper tax filing, we find it needful to offer this service to our clients.

 The Disadvantages of a Schedule C

 There are certain disadvantages to filing a Schedule C. One is that it seems too easy to cheat – Add an extra $2000 dollars to your advertising expense.
 Take your vacation plane fares and hotel as a business expense.
 Claim a non-existent home office.
 Take your wife out to dinner and call it a client meeting.
 Deduct your home mortgage as office rent.
 Call your movie watching research.
 The drawback here is that (1) it is dishonest and (2) you are eventually likely to get caught.
 Then you face heavy fines and penalties and interest, and even possible legal action.